 Take note that the vitamin is easily destroyed by cooking or canning foods and by exposure to air and light.
 So if you can’t eat these foods in their raw form, opt for steaming rather than cooking.

-Vitamin A: This vitamin aids in the formation and maintenance of the skin, mucous membranes, bones, teeth, vision, and reproduction.
+- Vitamin A: This vitamin aids in the development and maintenance of the skin, mucous membranes, teeth, vision, and reproduction.

 Vitamin A aids in a productive immune system because it is rich in antioxidants.